-KES has a comprehensive Safeguarding Team that consists of a Safeguarding Lead, Mr Feeley (Deputy Head, Pastoral), and four deputies, Mr Osborn (Headteacher), Mrs Griffiths (Assistant Head), Mr Frost (Inclusion Manager) and Mrs Evison (Head of Year).
+KES has a comprehensive designated Safeguarding Team that consists of a Safeguarding Lead, Mr Feeley (Deputy Head, Pastoral), and four deputies, Mr Osborn (Headteacher), Mrs Griffiths (Assistant Head), Mr Frost (Inclusion Manager) and Mrs Evison (Head of Year).

 They have very clear parameters within which they are allowed to operate and must take any concern seriously – whether it has been raised by the child in person, a member of staff or from an external source.